ServiceStack/ServiceStack.Examples/src/Docs/markdown/markdown-razor.md

-Borrowing a page out of [@BrendanEich](http://twitter.com/BrendanEich) proposal for [CoffeeScript's](http://jashkenas.github.com/coffee-script/) inspired [Parens free syntax](http://brendaneich.com/2010/11/paren-free/) for JS.Next - you can simply remove the parens for all block statements e.g:
+Borrowing a page out of [@BrendanEich](http://twitter.com/BrendanEich) proposal for [CoffeeScript's](http://jashkenas.github.com/coffee-script/) inspired [Parens free syntax](http://brendaneich.com/2010/11/paren-free/) for JS.Next - you can simply remove the parens from all block statements e.g:

 	@@foreach var p in products {
 	  - @@p.Name: (@@p.Price)
 	}

-Produces the same output, and going one step further you can remove the redundant **var** as well:
+Produces the same output, and to go one step further you can remove the redundant **var** as well :)

 	@@foreach p in products {
 	  - @@p.Name: (@@p.Price)